SmithsonianWorkshops/HydraResources/bio_regex.md

 </details>

 <details>
-  <summary>Match the parts of the lines where there are two or more G chracters together</summary>
+  <summary>Match the parts of the lines where there are two or more G characters together</summary>
 <pre>
 G{2,}
 </pre>
-Note: we've been using numerators around chracter classes, but they can also be used for single chracters
+Note: we've been using numerators around character classes, but they can also be used for single characters
 </details>

 ### Anchors/assertions `$`, `^`, `\b`

 Sometimes you want to specify that a match occurs at a certain part of a line.
-You can use anchors or assertion chracters to specify where in a line a match occurs.
+You can use anchors or assertion characters to specify where in a line a match occurs.

 The common anchors are: